GSK says Ebola vaccine development progressing at "unprecedented rate"

 Animal testing has shown that when the adenovirus infects cells the Ebola genes produce harmless proteins that stimulate the immune system to produce antibodies to Ebola.

-GSK acquired the vaccine after buying Swiss-based biotech company Okairos for 250 million euros (198 million pounds) last year.
+GSK acquired the vaccine after buying Swiss-based biotech company Okairos for 250 million euros ($319 million) last year.

 Responding to public fears after three diagnosed cases in the United States, President Barack Obama urged Americans on Saturday not to give in to "hysteria" about the haemorrhagic fever, which is spread through the blood, sweat or vomit of those infected.